Agrippina the Younger: Empress

-In 49, Agrippina was seated on a dais at a parade of captives when their leader the Celtic King Caratacus bowed before her with the same homage and gratitude as he accorded the emperor.
-In 50, Agrippina was granted the honorific title of Augusta.
-She was only the third Roman woman (Livia Drusilla and Antonia Minor received this title) and only the second living Roman woman (the first being Livia) to receive this title.
+In AD 51, Agrippina was seated on a dais at a parade of captives when their leader the Celtic King Caratacus bowed before her with the same homage and gratitude as he accorded the emperor.
+In AD 50, Agrippina was granted the honorific title of Augusta.
+She was the third Roman woman (after Livia Drusilla and Antonia Minor) and only the second living Roman woman (the first being Livia) to receive this title.

 In her capacity as Augusta, Agrippina quickly became a trusted advisor to Claudius, and by AD 54, she exerted a considerable influence over the decisions of the emperor.
-Statues of her were erected in many cities across the Empire, her face appeared on coins, and in the Senate, her followers were advanced with public offices and governorships.
-However this privileged position caused resentment among the senatorial class and the imperial family.
+Statues of her were erected in many cities across the Empire and her face appeared on official Roman coins unambiguously, a first for a living empress.
+In the Senate, her followers were advanced with public offices and governorships.
+She listened to the Senate from behind the scenes.
+According to Cassius Dio, Agrippina was often present with Claudius in public, seated on her own platform, when he was transacting government businesses or receiving foreign ambassadors.
+Pliny the Elder writes that he saw her seated beside the emperor during mock naval combats, wearing a golden cloak.
+Tacitus claims that she boasted being a "partner in the empire".
+However, this privileged position caused resentment among the senatorial class and the imperial family.

-She went to a place outside the imperial court and listened to the Senate from behind the scenes, and even Claudius allowed her to be a separate court and decide on empire matters.
-Agrippina even signed government documents and officially dealt with foreign ambassadors.
-She also claimed auctoritas (power of commanding) and Autokrateira (self-ruler as empress) in front of the Senate, the people and the army.

-Also that year, Claudius had founded a Roman colony and called the colony Colonia Claudia Ara Agrippinensis or Agrippinensium, today known as Cologne, after Agrippina who was born there.
-This colony was the only Roman colony to be named after a Roman woman.
-In 51, she was given a carpentum which she used.
-A carpentum was a sort of ceremonial carriage usually reserved for priests, such as the Vestal Virgins, and sacred statues.
-That same year she appointed Sextus Afranius Burrus as the head of the Praetorian Guard, replacing the previous head of the Praetorian Guard, Rufrius Crispinus.
+Also that year, Claudius founded a Roman colony and called the colony Colonia Claudia Ara Agrippinensis or Agrippinensium, today known as Cologne, after Agrippina who was born there.
+This was the only Roman colony to be named after a Roman woman.
+In AD 51, she was given a carpentum: a ceremonial carriage usually reserved for priests such as the Vestal Virgins and sacred statues.
+That same year she secured the appointment of Sextus Afranius Burrus as the head of the Praetorian Guard, replacing the previous head of the Praetorian Guard, Rufrius Crispinus.